torstenboettjer/pcap-analysis/docs/physical_topology.md

 Layer 3 protocols primarily deal with logical addressing, ARP provides a crucial link to the physical MAC address of a network interface.

+### Routing Protocols (e.g., OSPF, BGP, RIP)

+These protocols are used by routers to exchange routing information.
+Their packet payloads contain details about network topology, advertised routes, and neighbor relationships, which inherently include logical network identifiers (IP addresses of routers, network prefixes).
+Analyzing these packets can reveal the logical organization of the network.

+### Multicast Protocols (e.g., IGMP, PIM)

+* **IGMP (Internet Group Management Protocol)** is used by hosts to join and leave multicast groups.
+IGMP messages contain the multicast group IP address (a logical identifier for a group of hosts).
+Examining IGMP reports and queries in a PCAP file shows which hosts are interested in which multicast groups.
+* **PIM (Protocol Independent Multicast)** os used by routers to manage multicast traffic.
+PIM packets contain information about multicast sources and groups, again involving logical IP addresses.
+* **Network Management Protocols (e.g., SNMP)** operate at the Application Layer (Layer 7), it often relies on UDP (Layer 4) and ultimately IP (Layer 3) for transport.
+The payload of SNMP packets (PDUs - Protocol Data Units) contains managed object information, which frequently includes logical identifiers like IP addresses, interface names, and system descriptions.
+Analyzing SNMP Get, Set, and Trap packets can reveal these identifiers associated with network devices.
+* **Tunneling Protocols (e.g., GRE, IPsec)** encapsulate other packets within IP packets to create tunnels.
+The outer IP header contains the source and destination IP addresses of the tunnel endpoints (logical identifiers of the devices establishing the tunnel).
+Examining the encapsulated payload might reveal further logical identifiers from the original packets.

 ### ARP (Address Resolution Protocol)

 ARP is responsible for resolving IP addresses (Layer 3 addresses) to MAC addresses (Layer 2 addresses) within a local network.
 Although it helps in Layer 3 communication by finding the necessary Layer 2 address, ARP itself operates at the boundary between Layer 2 and Layer 3.
 Its messages are encapsulated directly within Layer 2 frames (like Ethernet frames) and do not contain Layer 3 headers.
 However, its function is crucial for IP (Layer 3) to deliver packets on a local network.
 Therefore, it's generally considered a Layer 3 protocol or sometimes referred to as a Layer 2.5 protocol due to its position and function.